flekschas/regl-scatterplot/README.md

 - The background image must be a Regl texture.
 To easily set a remote image as the background please use [`createTextureFromUrl`](#const-texture--createTextureFromUrlregl-url-isCrossOrigin).

-- The scatterplot understan 4 colors per color representing 4 states, representing:
+- The scatterplot understands 4 colors per color representing 4 states, representing:

   - normal (`pointColor`): the normal color of points.
   - active (`pointColorActive`): used for coloring selected points.